- Prior to Creating a Fieldprint in Land.db

 If you select Save Draft, your saved assessment will be found in the My Assessment page as a Draft.
 The Save Draft button will also be available at the bottom of Soil Characteristics, Crop Rotation, and Manual Data pages to save work and return later.
 The current tab must be completed to save the draft.

-The initial list of Crop Rotations will be filtered to the crop you have selected for the assessment.
+The initial list of Field Management Options will be filtered to the crop you have selected for the assessment.
 To narrow down the results more, search by crop, tillage and CMZ (Crop Management Zone) and a list of tillage management templates will appear.

 The details of each template can be reviewed by clicking on the name.
 Choose the template that best fits the crop rotation tillage practices for this crop on your fields.